 Feel free to clean up the edges and shape into a circle.
 I love using a pizza cutter for this but you can use anything even a round bowl cover.

-Cooking the Gluten Free Guyanese Sada Roti
+Cooking Gluten Free Guyanese Sada Roti

 Then I put it over direct heat to finish the cooking.
 I have an induction cooktop and this little hack is a life saver for anyone wanting to make roti with an induction cooktop.
 I am using the trivet from my instant pot.
 You can get one (without the instant pot) here.
 Or you can buy a round cooling rack like this one.
 Either one does the trick!

 Then just watch that beautiful gluten free sada roti inflate like a puffer fish!
-This is my favorite part about roti making.
-Watching the roti swell into a delicious ball.
+This is my favorite part about roti making; watching the roti swell into a delicious ball.

 Gluten Free Sada Roti